Advanced Certificate in International Political Economy

 2. 1YMA: ACIPE students must take 4 mandatory credits and obtain 6 further elective credits from the approved annual list of ACIPE courses.
 2YMA: ACIPE students must take 4 mandatory credits in the first or second year of their studies and obtain 10 further elective credits over the course of both years from the approved list of ACIPE courses.

-3. ACIPE students must write their thesis on a topic related to International Political Economy, and the topic should be approved by the Director of ACIPE [Dora Piroska].
+3. ACIPE students must write their thesis on a topic related to International Political Economy, and the topic should be approved by the Director of ACIPE.

-4. Participation in lectures, special seminars, and workshops organized at CEU by the ACIPE is required.
-Attendance and participation will be considered part of the student’s overall performance.
+Participation in lectures, special seminars, and workshops organized at CEU by the Political Economy Research Group is recommended.

 ACIPE FAQ https://ir.ceu.edu/acipe-faq